• The White's and Lemar's, probably by Ray Risely

 There may also have been a Michael born c1867, a Catherine, a Margaret, and a Thomas who we understand lived only for one month.
 As far as we are able to ascertain none of the children are recorded as having married here in South Australia and therefore, we know of no descendants.

 J.T.
 Kerslake Sen. bought the Paris Creek property and an Italian employee of his, one Tony Donati, lived in the house whilst working for him.
 In October of 1939, the Ferrarese family moved in, share-farming the property and eventually buying it.
 The Ferrarese family later built a new house on the opposite side of the road, which is still occupied today by well-known Macclesfield identity Mario Ferrarese.
+(Update: - Mario Ferrarese no longer lives in the family home on Shady Grove road… Mario's niece Mary and her husband Jeff Whittaker run Shady Grove Dairy, on this property now.)

 In the St John’s Catholic Church here in Macclesfield, one of the windows is dedicated to Patrick and Margaret White.